When You Were Sweet Sixteen

-"When You Were Sweet Sixteen" is a popular song, written by James Thornton and published in 1898.
+"When You Were Sweet Sixteen" is popular song written by James Thornton and published in 1898.
 Inspired and sung by the composer's wife, the ballad quickly became a hit song in vaudeville.
 It has a long recording history that includes numerous popular singers, has been heard on film, and is considered a standard for barbershop quartets.

 Origin

 James Thornton was a vaudevillian best-known during his life for his comedy monologues; however, he composed numerous popular songs, especially in 1880s and 1890s.
 "When You Were Sweet Sixteen", published in 1898, was inspired by Thornton's wife, Bonnie, when she asked her husband if he still loved her.
 Thornton replied, "I love you like I did when you were sweet sixteen."
 Bonnie Thornton, a popular vaudeville singer who sang many of her husband's compositions, introduced the song in her act.

 "When You Were Sweet Sixteen" sold over a million copies of sheet music.
 Thornton had sold it to two publishers, M. Witmark & Sons and Joseph W. Stern and Co., and it consequently became the subject of a lawsuit.